MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-fixed-asset-transfer.md

     > [!NOTE]
     > Available assets have a status of **Scheduled** or **Written off**.
 The **Account name** field shows the account that the asset is transferred to, based on the value that you select in the **Destination** field.

-8. Repeat steps 5 through 7 to create all additional lines that are required, and then close the page.
+8. Repeat steps 5 through 7 to create additional lines that are required, and then close the page.
 9. On the **Transference to another company** page, select **Close**.
 The **Posted** check box is selected, and information about the transfer is shown in the history of the fixed assets or inventory assets that are specified on the journal lines.
 10. Select **Fixed assets (Russia) \> Journals \> FA journal**.
-11. Select **Lines**, and enter the transfer transactions on the journal lines.
+11. Select **Lines**, and enter the Transference transactions on the journal lines.
 This process resembles the process for creating an acquisition transaction.

     > [!NOTE]
     > The date of the transaction on the **Fixed asset** page can't be earlier than the date when the transfer to another company was registered in the asset history.
 You must use a group transaction to create lines.
 Lines are automatically created for all fixed assets that have information about transfers to another company in the history.